uwspstar/FullStack/jest/readme.md

 With integration tests, we test our application with a real database.
 As a best practice, separate your test database from the development or production databases.

+You should write each integration test as if it is the only test in the world.
+Start with a clean state (database).
+Populate the database only with the data required by the test.
+Nothing more, nothing less.
+Clean up after your test using the afterEach function.
 ```